 Serengeti National Park covers about 14763 square kilometers of endless rolling plains that extend up to Lake Victoria and also reach up to the Kenyan border.
 It enchants travelers with magnificent wildlife that include over three million large animals.
 The Maasai people usually call it siringitu a word which means “the place where the land moves on forever”.

 It is composed of two Biosphere reserves and two World heritage sites.
-Serengeti differs itself from others with a unique environment that has invited movie makers, numerous photographers, Scientists and writers.
-Its ecosystem is one of the oldest on earth and the main features of flora and fauna, climate have hardly changed in the past years.
+Serengeti differs itself from others with a unique environment that has invited movie makers, numerous photographers, scientists, and writers.
+Its ecosystem is one of the oldest on earth and the main features of flora and fauna-climate has hardly changed in the past years.

 These animals wander through a number of parks, wildlife reserves and other protected areas, but the main best points of view are Serengeti in Tanzania and Maasai Mara National reserve in Kenya.

 Serengeti’s lush habitats are home to numerous Wild animals such as Zebras, gazelles, lion, impala, leopard, cheetah, hyena, Klipspringer and other larger mammals like elephants, hippopotamus and giraffes.
 Moreover, 500 species of birds are recorded in the Park including the migrant species.